Saturday, August 11, 2012

 1979: ELO had a huge hit on their hands as "Don't Bring Me Down" motored up from #41 to #18.

-1984: Lionel Richie had his second #1 on the AC chart with his great album Can't Slow Down as "Stuck On You" was #1 for a second week.
+1984: Lionel Richie had his second #1 on the AC chart from his great album Can't Slow Down as "Stuck On You" was #1 for a second week.

 1984: Ray Parker, Jr. had his biggest career hit as "Ghostbusters" reached #1.
 That ended Prince's hold on the top spot with his great song "When Doves Cry".